wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api.md

 5. Click **Next**.

-6. In the **REST API** dialog box that opens, you can specify whether you want the REST API configuration to be saved in a Choreo-managed repository or in a repository managed by you.
+6. In the **REST API** dialog box that opens, you can specify whether you want the REST API configuration to be saved in a Choreo-managed repository or a repository managed by you.
 In this tutorial, let's select **Choreo-managed repository** and click **Create**.

     The `Statistics` REST API opens on a separate page.